FU-CHANG-KAI/OCR-text-mining/README.md

 All of them were written in English.

 ## Contributing
-Fell free to contact me at fuchangkai153@gmail.com if you have any query.
+Feel free to contact me at fuchangkai153@gmail.com if you have any query.

-我們從這一行開始。

-兩個換行符號分開了這行和前面那一行，所以這會變成 **分開的段落** 。

-這行也是個分開的段落，不過……
-只有一個換行符號分開這行，所以這是 *同段落* 中的分開兩行。